hpowell-UNB/cs2063-fall-2025-labs/Lab3/README.md

 * For any device you are using to test this lab (a real phone or emulator) you will need to set up an email account on the device if one is not already set up.
   * This can be done on most Android devices via ```Settings → Accounts → Add Account```.

+Additonal information can be be found for connecting to the lab emulators in the [Debugging and Testing](../docs/DEBUGGING.md) document.

 ## Pair Programming

 We will again be doing pair programming for this lab.
 Details on pair programming can be found at [Pair Programming](../docs/PAIR_PROGRAMMING.md).
 You can again work with anybody of your choosing.